Hold Tight (Dave Dee, Dozy, Beaky, Mick & Tich song)

 "Hold Tight!" is a song by Dave Dee, Dozy, Beaky, Mick & Tich.
 The song was recorded on 11 January 1966 at Fontana's studio in Marble Arch, London and released as a single in February 1966.
-It was included on the band's debut album, issued on 24 June 1966.
+It was included on the band's debut album, issued on 24 June 1966 and is well-remembered for its particularly distorted, heavy sound.

 The song reached number 4 on the UK Singles Chart.
 This was their first top ten hit, also reaching number 27 on the Australian Kent Music Report and number 8 on the New Zealand Singles Chart.
 The song did not chart on the US Billboard Hot 100, with the band achieving limited success in America.

 The song was used in the soundtrack to the 2007 Quentin Tarantino film Death Proof, in which Jungle Julia (Sydney Tamiia Poitier) requests the song, calling in to the radio station for which she works.
 She erroneously refers to the band as "Dave Dee, Dozy, Beaky, Mitch and Tich".

 It is based on a rhythm used as a chant by football fans.

+A Spanish language version, "Apriétalo", was released by the Mexican group "Los Belmonts" in 1965, achieving great success in Latin America.

+An Italian language version, Chi Sei? by I Monelli, was used in a UK TV advertisement in 2023 by EasyJet.